KarlMoran/BattleShip/README.md

 I would have a different layout for the maps, rather them side by side.

+I would like to have only one guess map for eveytime you guess.
+Instead of the terminal printing a new one with your guess.
+Just use the same guess map.

 # Validator Testing
 - HTMl - Not within project scope.